phptuts/codingwithnoah/summer-camp/day-2/index.md

 layout: page
 title: Day two of Maker Camp
 excerpt: "Arduino High Five Machine & Mini Golf."
-modified: 2018-06-10
+modified: 2018-06-15
 ---

 ## Objective

-Campers we'll learn how to use servos, ultra sonic sensor, and a push button.
-Campers will also learn how use millis block and how to write loops.
-Campers will build a high five machine and a mini golf course.
+Students we'll learn how to use servos, ultra sonic sensors, and a push buttons.
+Students will also learn how use millis block and learn how to write loops.

 ## 1) [Servos Introduction](servos-intro) 1 hour